bondah/qgis2018/README.md

 # Objective
 In this tutorial we will learn:
 * how to add data to QGIS
-* how to edit and analyze data in QGIS
+* how to edit & visualize data in QGIS
-* how to visualize data in QGIS
+* how to analyze data in QGIS

 We will touch on various improvements found in QGIS version 3.0-3.2.